-Several classification and description of triangulated manifold and pseudomanifold has been done on the basis of $f$-vector and the value of $g_2$.
-In \cite{BagchiDatta98} the $d$-pseudomanifold with $d+4$ vertices has been described completely followed by $9$-vertex 3-pseudomanifold in \cite{DattaNilakantan}.
-In \cite{Swartz2008}, it has been proved that only a finite number of combinatorial manifold is possible for a given upper bound of $g_2$.
-In \cite{Swartz2009, NovikSwartz}, $f$-vector was the key factor where homology manifold and certain kind of pseudomanifold took part.
-In \cite{NevoNovinsky} and \cite{Zheng}, normal pseudomanifolds with $g_2=1$ and $g_2=2$ has been characterized respectively and in each cases the concept of rigidity and frameworks described in \cite{Kalai, TayWhiteWhiteley} has been used.
-In the recent article \cite{BGS}, the authors have characterized normal three pseudomanifolds with at most two singular vertices are characterized.
+Several classifications and descriptions of triangulated manifolds and pseudomanifolds have been done based on the $f$-vector and the value of $g_2$.
+In \cite{BagchiDatta98}, the $d$-pseudomanifold with $d+4$ vertices has been described.
+The work in \cite{Swartz2008} established that only a finite number of combinatorial manifolds are possible for a given upper bound of $g_2$.
+In \cite{Swartz2009, NovikSwartz}, the $f$-vector was the key factor where homology manifolds and specific types of pseudomanifolds were involved.
+In \cite{NevoNovinsky} and \cite{Zheng}, normal $d$-pseudomanifolds with $g_2=1$ and $g_2=2$ have been characterized, respectively.
+The concepts of rigidity and the frameworks described in \cite{Kalai, TayWhiteWhiteley} are utilized in each case.
+In the recent article \cite{BGS}, normal 3-pseudomanifolds with at most two singular vertices are characterized.
 Additionally, \cite{BasakGupta} delves into the characterization of normal 3-pseudomanifolds with $g_2 \leq 4$.
 For a characterization of homology $d$-manifolds with $g_2 \leq 3$, one can refer to \cite{BS}.